 We can see that both backgrounds strike an impression of “lifestyle” when associated with the header “Stress and Health.”
 However, the image on the bottom left indicates that the scope of the topic will be on the causes and risk factors due to its dark and dull color scheme.
 The image on the right on the other hand, may focus more on the solution as it has a brighter outlook and uses ‘active’ icons.

 Using images as background to reinforce your point

-Let us take a look at the following example using the same background, but with different copy.
+Let’s look at the following example using the same background, but with different copy.
 This is to show you how same background can be perceived differently with accompanying copy.

 The background image used in both infographic headers above is simply a picture of a road at dusk.
-It is subjective in nature but may be used to portray a lonely journey, a secluded path or simply just a road at dusk.
+It is subjective in nature but may be used to portray a lonely journey, a secluded path, or simply just a road at dusk.

-However, accompanied by a copy, the background on the left does not just complement the topic—unexploited marketing strategy, it also delivers the message effectively.
+However, accompanied by a copy, the background on the bottom left does not just complement the topic—unexploited marketing strategy, it also delivers the message effectively.
 On the subject of “The Road Less Taken” (where road refers to marketing strategy), the background image carries an implicit meaning of novelty or something not done by many.

 How to make background images look more professional